LukeMcM89/Budget-Tracker/README.md

 This web application features a progressive budget tracker which enables a user to manage their personal finances.
 This is achieved with or without a stable or viable internet connection.

 The budget history is tracked and visualized via a slope graph with the respective data being stored on a MongoDB database.
 All relevant files concerning this application are cached in the browser.
-This allows the application to operate the same and predicatbly even offline.
+This allows the application to operate the same and predictably even offline.

 In the absence of a viable internet connection, which means no database with which to communicate with, any offline input on the user side is/are stored through IndexedDB via the browser.